wyfs4321/PRIMA/README.md

 # PRIMA

-> This repository is the source code of PRIMA.
+> This repository contains the source code of PRIMA.
 ****
 # Structure of program
 In PRIMA, the code is stored in 8 files: